MiroslavskyCoder/ZwheUI/src/components/DataTable/DataTable.md

   header: string;
   cell?: (value: T[keyof T], row: T) => React.ReactNode;
   enableSorting?: boolean;
+  enableHiding?: boolean;
 }
 ```
 *   `accessorKey`: The key from your data object to display in this column.
 *   `header`: The text to display in the table header for this column.
 *   `cell`: An optional render function for custom cell content.
 It receives the cell's value and the entire row object.
 *   `enableSorting`: An optional boolean to disable sorting for a specific column, overriding the global prop.
+*   `enableHiding`: An optional boolean to prevent a column from being hidden via the 'View' dropdown.
+Defaults to `true`.

 ## Usage